 Valuable Permits Financial Hybrid

 Asset Asset

 (Model 1)

 Consumption of validation services 10 10 10 10

 Net Saving -10 -10 -10 -10

 Net lending/borrowing 0 0 -10 -10

-Change in stock of nonfinancial assets -10 -10 - 0
+Change in stock of nonfinancial assets -10 -10 • 0

-Change in stock of financial assets - - -10 0
+Change in stock of financial assets • - -10 0

-Change in stock of hybrid assets - - - -10
+Change in stock of hybrid assets • - • -10

 Change in net worth -10 -10 -10 -10

 Current account balance 0 -10 -10 -10

 Net lending/borrowing 0 0 -10 -10

-Change in international investment position 0 0 -10 0
+Change in international investment 0 0 -10 0

+position

-Main Differences for Owners of Existing CAWLM (or alternatively the crypto asset community)
+Main Differences for Owners of Existing CAWLM (or alternatively the crypto asset community) (in case of a permit or financial asset) or the issuer of the CAWLM (in case of valuable or hybrid asset)

-Valuable Permits Financial Hybrid
+Valuable Permits Financial Asset Hybrid Asset (Model 1)

-Asset Asset

-(Model 1)

-Output of CAWLM 15 - - -
+Output of CAWLM +15 - - +15

-Consumption of validation services 15 15 15 +15
+Consumption of validation services +15 +15 +15 +15

-Net Saving 0 -15 -15 -15
+Net Saving 0 -15 -15 0

-Net lending/borrowing 0 -15 -15 -15
+Net lending/borrowing 0 0 -15 -15

-Other changes in the volume of assets - 15 15 +15

-Change in stock of nonfinancial assets 0 0 - -
+Change in stock of nonfinancial assets 0 -15 • -

-Change in stock of financial assets - - 0 -
+Change in stock of financial assets • - -15 -

-Change in stock of hybrid assets - - - -
+Change in stock of hybrid assets • - • -

 Change in net worth 0 0 0 -

 Current account balance 0 -15 -15 -15

-Net lending/borrowing 0 0 -15 -15
+Net lending/borrowing 0 0 -15 0

 Change in international investment position 0 0 0 0

-The different recording options lead to the same values of gross value added as well as to the same types of output.
-This is different from the recording of a mineable coin (see Example 1a above).
-In line with the example of the mineable CAWLM, the recording as a nonfinancial asset versus a financial asset or hybrid assets leads to differences in net lending/borrowing-although here the net lending for the cases of financial and hybrid cases are the same-and consequently to differences in the stocks of different kind of assets.
-However, overall net worth is the same in all options.
+The different recording options lead to the same values for value added.
+The results for output are also largely the same.
+The only difference is that in the case of recording of CAWLM as produced assets (i.e., as a valuable or a hybrid asset), the creation of the new coin is treated as production by the issuer of the coin (see paragraph 29).
+This is different from the recording of a mineable coin (see Example 1a above), where the creation is recorded as production of the miner.
+In line with the example of the mineable CAWLM, the recording as a nonfinancial asset versus a financial asset or hybrid assets also leads to differences in net lending/borrowing-although here the net lending for the cases of financial and hybrid cases are the same-and consequently to differences in the stocks of different kind of assets.
+64 However, overall net worth is the same in all options.

-When looking at the international accounts, the same differences can be observed as for mineable coins (see Example 3a above).
+When looking at the international accounts, the same differences can be observed as for mineable coins (see Example 3a above), except for hybrid assets where the current account balance and net lending/ net borrowing reflect the secondary transaction in CAWLM.